 Once you have the right equipment, including a quality snorkel mask, the coolest part about snorkelling, most would agree, is that you now have access to an underwater world that you didn’t have access to as a regular land-walking person.

-Instead of having to come up for air every 30 seconds or so, the snorkel allows you to peruse underwater scenes for an extended period of time, exploring the unknown without interruption, without any of the dangers of deeper dives.
+So, instead of holding your breath, or becoming a full on scuba diver, the amazing apparatus of the snorkel allows you to peruse underwater scenes for an extended period of time, exploring the unknown without interruption, without any of the dangers of deeper dives.

 But before we continue our discussion of snorkelling, and reviewing various snorkel masks, we must identify the important distinction between snorkelling and scuba diving, and cover some of the background safety information that you need to know.

 - The Difference Between Snorkelling and Scuba Diving